Drainbead/Audio-Visualiser/README.txt

 MIC DEVICE: Microphone (C-Media USB Audio Device)

-Copy the exact device name you want to use.
+Copy the exact device name you want to use to copy into DesktopAudioCapture script field in the inspector.

 In Unity: